framedsc/Sitesource/markdown/GameGuides/assassins_creed_unity.md

 *_The default Toggle HUD controller key interferes with Hatti's Camera Control bindings - it is recommended to change this mod's controller binding for toggling the HUD for ease of use._

 1. Locate _d3dx.ini_ in the game directory, open it with a text editor and go to line 158.
 2. Replace _XB_LEFT_THUMB_ with any binding of your choice (that does not interfere with any existing tool hotkey).

-### Timestop/Disable HUD

-Use the [Toggle HUD Mod](https://www.nexusmods.com/assassinscreedunity/mods/2) as a way to pause the game and remove the HUD.
-Please note that using this as a timestop does not pause the game's weather such as overhead clouds and the dynamic lighting system.
-It does also not block input to the game - if you pause the game and hide the HUD, make sure you are not pressing any buttons that will open any sub-menus.

-Download and place all files in the same folder as your game .exe.
-To remove all HUD completely, it is recommended to select the __All Hidden__ HUD Preset within the game's HUD options.
-The default controls with this mod installed are as follows:

-**Toggle HUD (including menus)** - CAPS LOCK OR CONTROLLER LEFT THUMB*

-**Toggle Last known position silhouette and sword trails** - H

-*_The default Toggle HUD controller key interferes with Hatti's Camera Control bindings - it is recommended to change this mod's controller binding for toggling the HUD for ease of use._

-1. Locate _d3dx.ini_ in the game directory, open it with a text editor and go to line 158.
-2. Replace _XB_LEFT_THUMB_ with any binding of your choice (that does not interfere with any existing tool hotkey).

 ### Useful Links